berryforge/wow-mythic-data-pipeline/README.md

 ## Overview

-This project is a **personal data engineering portfolio project** focused on building a complete data pipeline using real-world data.
+This project is a **personal data engineering portfolio project** focused on building an end-to-end data pipeline using real-world data.

 The pipeline ingests **World of Warcraft Mythic+ dungeon data** from the Raider.IO API and processes it through a **Medallion Architecture (Bronze → Silver → Gold)** using PySpark in Databricks.

-The goal of this project is to demonstrate the **end-to-end lifecycle of a modern data pipeline**, from raw ingestion to analytics-ready datasets.
+The goal of this project is to demonstrate the **full lifecycle of a modern data pipeline**, including ingestion, transformation, modeling, and analytics preparation.

 ---

 ## Project Goals

-* Ingest data from an external API
+- Ingest data from an external API
-* Work with deeply nested JSON data
+- Work with deeply nested JSON data
-* Transform and clean raw data using PySpark
+- Transform and normalize data using PySpark
-* Design structured datasets for analytics
+- Design analytics-ready datasets
-* Implement Medallion Architecture
+- Implement Medallion Architecture
-* Organize and version control a data project using GitHub
+- Organize and version control a data project using GitHub

 ---